Escape Behaviour in Dogs

 Personal Experience of Escape Behaviour

 I hope these suggestions help if your dog has escape behaviour.
 From personal experience, I once fostered a stray Jack Russell who was intent on climbing walls, through windows and over gates.
-I was amazed that a small dog could scale a six-foot fence or jump through an upstairs window in his quest for freedom.
+It was amazing to see that a small dog could scale a six-foot fence or jump through an upstairs window in his quest for freedom.

 As the dog became less stressed in his new environment, with plenty of interaction from the family, the desire to escape diminished.
 Eventually, I could leave him unsupervised in the garden for short periods and answer the door without him trying to bolt outside.